Watchmaker Glossary

 Sundial indicating, according to the length of the shadow cast by the gnomon, the height of the sun in the sky.

-Horizontal Dial
+Horizontal dial

 Fixed sundial with horizontal graduation, for example, ordinary garden sundial.

-vertical dial
+Vertical dial

-Sundial bearing vertical graduations.
+Sundial with vertical graduations.

 Framing